Surprisingly Simple Home Improvements That Add the Most Value

 But you don’t have to gut the rooms down to the studs to reap the biggest benefits.
 In fact, experts say you should only consider a complete kitchen or bath overhaul if you plan to live in your house long enough to reap the rewards.

-"A homeowner doesn’t always need to do a complete remodel, but maybe just change the vanity or vanity top, hang a new mirror and light fixture, or install new flooring," Cota says.
+"A homeowner doesn’t always need to do a complete remodel, but maybe just change the vanity or vanity top, hang a new mirror and light fixture, or install new flooring," Nelson says.

 2. Update Your Fixtures & Ceiling Fans.

-When it comes to making a quick, affordable and user-friendly home upgrade, Cota can shed some light on one of your best options.
+When it comes to making a quick, affordable and user-friendly home upgrade, Nelson can shed some light on one of your best options.

-"Lighting is a minor upgrade that will create an impact and make a home show better," she says.
+"Lighting is a minor upgrade that will create an impact and make a home show better," he says.

 3. Remember: Curb Appeal Counts.